Showing posts with label Labour. Show all posts

 Adonis credits Bevin with a great deal.
 The early parts of this book depict a determined man who was not expected, by background, to amount to much, but whose determination, occasional ruthlessness, showmanship and humour helped build a truly national trade union movement where none had existed.
 Then he became wartime Minister of Labour, and later the first postwar Foreign Secretary – both crucial roles at a time when things could have gone very wrong.
 In Bevin’s hands they mostly didn’t.
 Adonis also shows us someone who, although ruthless, could be very loyal.
 He always was to Attlee, and did much to buffer the rampant egotists in Cabinet who would have liked Attlee’s job – one which Bevin himself never sought.
 He must thus be credited at least in part with the stability and success of Attlee’s government, the more so as Attlee’s own personality sometimes did not help him.

 Adonis also states that Bevin stiffened Western resistance to Stalin more or less alone, getting – he says – little help from a rather supine Truman administration.
 There is probably much truth in this.
 Truman’s Secretary of State was James F. Byrne, a Southern Democrat who had had a long and ambivalent career.
 He had been a segregationist in his native South Carolina but had also crossed swords with the Klu Klux Klan, and would do so again as the State’s Governor in the 1950s.
 He had also been a New Dealer and had opposed isolationism in the 1930s.
 But he was indeed ‘soft’ on Stalin; other sources also confirm this.
-In fact, Truman himself was worried about this himself, and sacked him in January 1947.
+In fact, Truman himself was worried about this, and sacked him in January 1947.
 Still, Adonis is very persuasive in arguing that Bevin helped forge a united Western front against Stalinism.
 He argues that Bevin’s background in union activism greatly influenced the way he saw Hitler in the 1930s and later saw Stalin, as his international union contacts meant he could see what fascist governments did to unionists in the 1930s.
 But was also keenly aware of communist tactics in the union movement, and loathed those as well.

 I wonder if Bevin’s instant distrust of Stalin was also just native shrewdness.
 Bevin was no fool and knew a stinker when he met one.
 Also, Adonis doesn’t really discuss the poor relationship between the UK and the US immediately after the war and the US dislike and distrust of British imperialism.
 But they were important context for what happened in 1945-48.
 Even so, I think Adonis is on the money.
 Not all Labour MPs were happy with what they saw as Bevin’s warmongering, but his contribution to Western peace and security was immeasurable.